one-among-us/data/people/keyword233/page.en.md

 ## Description

-Her name is [keyword233](https://twitter.com/keyword233).
-She is a transgender female from China.
-She runned her own channel on Telegram sharing her bits of life and feelings from the heart.
+[keyword233](https://twitter.com/keyword233) was a transgender woman from China.
+During the past few years, she shared laughters and tears with friends on her Telegram channel where she posted bits of her daily life.

-She was a strong and resilient person who bravely faced societal prejudice and discrimination, firmly defended her gender identity.
-She had a strong interest in computers and cats, which I thought was great.
-With her intelligence and passion, she added a bright color to this world.
+She was a strong and resilient person who faced societal prejudice and discrimination bravely and defended her gender identity firmly.
+Her interest was in computers and cats.
+Her passion and intelligence brought beauty to the world.

 Sadly, she passed away in the hospital on April 19, 2023.
-We express our deepest condolences and will always remember her.
+We express our deepest condolences.
+She will always be in our heart.